-If you’re still using a traditional (non-SWM multiswitch) for your satellite TV system, I have to give you respect at this point.
+Chances are you’re still using this legacy technology because you think it’s better.
 I guess we’ll agree to disagree, because I feel really strongly that there’s never been a better time to leave that technology behind.
-DIRECTV SWM is very mature and all of the company’s future products will require this new multiswitch technology, even standard-definition ones.
-But if you’re trying to keep an older system going, you might be tempted to stay with a traditional multiswitch like the one in the picture above.
+DIRECTV SWM is very mature and all of the company’s future products will require this new multiswitch technology.
+In fact only the HR24 and H24 still use legacy technology.
+That has more to do with the fact that they haven’t changed since 2010.
+Still, if you’re trying to keep an older system going, you might be tempted to stay with a traditional multiswitch like the one in the picture above.

 In the past, you saw a lot of these that were powered and an equal number that were not.
 This particular model uses an optional power supply.
 So what’s the deal?
 Is a power supply needed or isn’t it?